New Savile allegations add to pressure on BBC

 The hospital said in a statement: "We continue to be shocked by each new allegation.
 It is important that they are investigated properly".

-The report came a day after a former royal aide said Savile's behavior on visits to Prince Charles' residence, St James' Palace, had aroused "concern and suspicion".
+The report came a day after a former royal aide said Savile's behaviour on visits to Prince Charles' residence, St James' Palace, had aroused "concern and suspicion".

 Dickie Arbiter told the Guardian newspaper Savile would greet young women working at the palace by "rubbing his lips all the way up their arms".